File Structure and Concepts

 Go templates

-All theme template files use the Go template syntax, you will find that every file in the layouts, views and partials directory uses the .tmpl
+All theme template files use the Go template syntax.
+You will find every file in the layouts and views.
+Partials directory uses the .tmpl

 file extension, which is the default Go template extension.
-Go templates work in a similar way to ERB or EJS templates by allowing the user to mix HTML code with dynamic values.
+Go templates work in a similar way to ERB or EJS templates by letting the user mix HTML code with dynamic values.
 Sample syntax is as follows:

 {{ render “top_nav” }}